How Mediation Services Work and When They Are the Right Next Step for Resolving Conflict

 Family mediation services focus on resolving disputes within families, often involving issues of divorce, child custody, and financial matters.
 Mediators in family dispute resolution rely on specialized training to address the unique dynamics and legal considerations of families.
 Screening for domestic abuse and ensuring the safety of vulnerable members of a family is a critical aspect of family mediation to ensure the safety and well-being of all participants.

-In addition to divorce mediation services, child custody mediation, and mediating financial matters, family mediation services can also address intergenerational conflicts, caregiving arrangements, inheritance disputes, sibling disagreements, and strained parent-child relationships.
+Family mediation services can also address intergenerational conflicts, caregiving arrangements, inheritance disputes, sibling disagreements, and strained parent-child relationships.

-Clearing Up Misconceptions: What Mediation Is Not
+Clearing Up Misconceptions: What Mediation Isn’t

 Just as important as understanding what mediation is, is recognizing what it is not.
 Clarifying these misconceptions helps to manage expectations and ensures that mediation is the appropriate process for a particular conflict.

-Mediation is Not Therapy or Counseling
+Mediation is not Therapy or Counseling

-Mediation is Not Arbitration
+Mediation is not arbitration

 Arbitration is another form of alternative dispute resolution, but it is significantly different from mediation.
 In arbitration, the neutral third party (the arbitrator) hears evidence and makes a binding decision that the parties are legally obligated to follow, similar to a judge in court.
 In contrast, mediators do not have the authority to impose a decision.
 The outcome of mediation is determined solely by the agreement of the parties.